Product Warranty and Performance Warranty Explained

 What Is a Product Warranty?

-Most of the time, solar panels do not have issues, and even if one panel fails, your system will keep running.
-However, if the failure affects other panels or the entire system, you will need to take advantage of the product warranty.
+Most of the time, solar panels do not have issues, and even if one panel fails, your system will keep running, giving you time to take advantage of your product warranty.
 If you have a problem while under warranty, the manufacturer will ship you a free replacement panel.
-In most cases you must pay for shipping and installation charges.
-For example, Sunpower products come with a warranty that includes parts and installation labor costs.
+In most cases you must pay for shipping and installation charges, but not always.
+Sunpower, for example, comes with a warranty that includes parts and installation labor costs.

 What Is a Performance Warranty?

+All solar panels experience some decline in electricity production over time.
 A solar performance warranty guarantees that the solar panel will not degrade at an unreasonable rate.
-All solar panels experience some decline in electricity production over time.
-The normal amount of production decline is about 10% reduction in 10 years and 20% reduction in 25 years.
+The normal amount of production decline is about 10% reduction in 10 years and 20% reduction in 25 years, and you can ask about the degradation rate of your specific panels.
 If your panel declines at a higher rate than normal, the manufacturer will fix it at no cost or ship you a free solar panel replacement.
-Again, in most cases you may have to pay for shipping and installation charges, but it’s comforting to know that if your panels don’t produce up to par they are covered.
+In some cases you may have to pay for panel shipping.

 Which Solar Panel Warranty Do I Need?